 Figure 1: A. Location of the limbus, the barrier between physiologically hem- and lymph-vascularized conjunctiva and avascular and transparent cornea.
 Limbal stem cells are located in the limbal region of the eye, along the dashed line.
 B. The arrows highlight the vascular plexus which is visible in the conjunctiva and stops at the limbus.

 Figure 2: The limbal epithelial stem cells (normally residing in the basal layers of the limbus) give rise to transient amplifying cells which migrate towards the superficial layers of the corneal area and ultimately form the terminally differentiated epithelium.

 Figure 3: Schematic representation of the peripheral light focusing effect, occurring on the nasal limbus.
 This site is associated with increased incidence of pinguecula and pterygium, conjunctival tumors which are associated with UV damage.

 Figure 4: Schematic representation of the effects of Ultraviolet B irradiation on the limbal niche.
 UVB irradiation affects limbal epithelial cells by reducing their putative stem cell phenotype as well as increasing their proinflammatory paracrine action.
-While UVB irradiated limbal fibroblasts reduce their pro-lymphangiogenic effect, they loose their ability to maintain the limbal epithelial stem cell character and they also contribute to inflammation.
-As a result, the niche function is dissrupted and the increased proinflammatory milieu causes the infiltration of immune cells such as macrophages and neutrophils leading to pathologic hem- and lymphangiogenesis.
+While UVB irradiated limbal fibroblasts reduce their pro-lymphangiogenic effect, they lose their ability to maintain the limbal epithelial stem cell character and they also contribute to inflammation.
+As a result, the niche function is disrupted and the increased proinflammatory milieu causes the infiltration of immune cells such as macrophages and neutrophils, leading to pathologic hem- and lymphangiogenesis.